embee8/ttn-xively-connector/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/embee8/ttn-xively-connector/tree/master)

 ## Configuration
-During the deployment process, the application username and password need to be set.
-These credentials can but don't have to be the same as the Xively credentials.
+During the deployment process, you will be asked to set an application username and password.
+You can use your Xively credentials for simplicity reasons, but to keep things safe it is suggested to use an extra set of credentials for XiLoRa only.

-All other connection settings (TTN App IDs and access keys, Xively connection paramenters, etc.) are configured within the application.
+All other connection settings (TTN App IDs and access keys, Xively connection parameters, etc.) are configured via the administrator interface.